Jessime/Jessime.github.io/_posts/2019-12-09-phd_program.md

 The Spring of 2017 blended into the Summer, as we went through a series of rejections.
 Each time we'd send off to a journal, I'd switch gears and try to make progress on "mega communities".
 We had some ideas for a follow-up paper which had potential, but I never had enough time to work on it before we'd have to go back to polishing the original paper for the next resubmission.
 A few weeks of not working on something is enough time for me to completely lose my flow.

-### NCBI Hackathon

-August kicked off with a three day trip to the National Library of Medicine with Wes, Sherif, and Kimiko (another BCB student a year below us).
+The beginning of Fall was marked by a fantastic trip up to Washington D.C. with Wes, Sherif and Kimiko (another BCB student, a year below us).
+We participated in an [NCBI hackathon](https://ncbi-codeathons.github.io/), which was a great way of getting out of our UNC shell and seeing what other people were working on.
+While that weekend was memorable, it was also a bit upstaged by a trip to Egypt in September.
+Laura, Wes, and I went for 10 days to go to Sherif's wedding.
+It was a lovely adventure.
+I even curated a [photo album](https://photos.app.goo.gl/a91Y7luMsCGO7wIJ3) afterwards.

 ### How to Start a Startup